UMMS-Biocore/dolphinnext-umms-training/README.md

 ### 4. Executing Updated Pipeline

 **1.** It's time to reload our changes into our run page.
-We can easily go back to our run by clicking down arrow icon at the top right of the pipeline as shown below.
-Please click "Existing runs" button.
+We can easily go back to our run by clicking down arrow at the top right of the pipeline as shown below.
+Then please click "Existing runs" button.

 <img src="dolphinnext_images/mate8-existingruns.png" width="30%">